San Antonio Hazardous Truck Cargo Accident Attorneys

 The Department of Transportation has adopted the same requirements as determined by the United Nations for transporting hazmat.
-Accordingly, hazardous materials must be properly identified with a placard, labeled, and transported within the proper packaging.
-Tractor trailers must use a four-digit United Nations number which can be identified by firefighters, police, or ambulances responding to the scene of an accident.
-This four digit number allows emergency response personnel to identify the hazardous materials carried in a tanker or truck.
+Accordingly, hazardous materials must be properly identified with a placard, labeled, and transported within proper packaging.
+Tractor-trailers must use a four-digit United Nations number which can be identified by firefighters, police, or ambulances responding to the scene of an accident.
+This four-digit number allows emergency response personnel to identify the hazardous materials carried in a tanker or truck.

 Failure to adhere to any one of these requirements constitutes negligence for which a trucking company and its driver can be held liable.
-When investigating accidents involving hazardous cargo, our San Antonio hazardous cargo spill attorneys identify state and federal safety violations that play a role in causing accidents or making the response to them more difficult and dangerous.
+When investigating accidents involving hazardous cargo, our attorneys identify state and federal safety violations that play a role in causing accidents or making the response to the more difficult and dangerous.

 The long-term health effects of exposure to hazardous materials can be significant.
-Everything from cancer to brain damage to chronic health problems are a possibility.
-At The Law Offices of Tyler & Peery, we consult health experts who explain the problems and risks our clients face as a result of exposure to hazardous cargo.
-We serve clients in San Antonio, Austin, Houston, Waco, Corpus Christi, and throughout all of Texas.
+Everything from cancer to brain damage, to chronic health problems, is a possibility.
+At The Law Offices of Tyler & Peery, we consult health experts who explain the health problems and risks our clients face as a result of exposure to hazardous cargo.

 To schedule a free consultation and learn how we can help you, contact truck accident attorneys at the law office of The Law Offices of Tyler & Peery today.
 Serving San Antonio, Austin, Houston, Waco, Corpus Christi and all of Texas